Hiring is contingent upon a contract award*** A Top Secret clearance is required for this position. Qualifications: • Must have a Ph.D. in

 Math skills.
 Atmospheric scientists use calculus, statistics, and other advanced topics in mathematics to develop models used to forecast the weather.
 They also use mathematical calculations to study the relationship between properties of the atmosphere, such as how changes in air pressure may affect air temperature.

-Atmospheric scientists and meteorologists who find employment in the National Weather Service will need to take 200 hours of on-the-job training per year for the first 2 years of employment.
+Atmospheric scientists and meteorologists who find employment in the National Weather Service will need to take training when they begin employment to be able to use equipment needed to issue warnings of severe weather.

-The median annual wage for atmospheric scientists, including meteorologists was $89,820 in May 2015.
+The median annual wage for atmospheric scientists, including meteorologists is $92,460.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $50,630, and the highest 10 percent earned more than $132,180.
+The lowest 10 percent earned less than $51,480, and the highest 10 percent earned more than $140,830.

-In May 2015, the median annual wages for atmospheric scientists, including meteorologists in the top industries in which they worked were as follows:
+The median annual wages for atmospheric scientists, including meteorologists in the top industries in which they work are as follows:

 Most atmospheric scientists work full time.
 Weather conditions can change quickly, so weather forecasters need to continuously monitor conditions.
-Many, especially entry-level staff at field stations, work rotating shifts to cover all 24 hours in a day, and they work on nights, weekends, and holidays to provide the most current weather information.
-In addition, they work extended hours during severe weather, such as hurricanes.
+Many, especially entry-level staff at field stations, work rotating shifts to ensure staff coverage for all 24 hours in a day, and they may work on nights, weekends, and holidays.
+In addition, they may work extended hours during severe weather, such as hurricanes.
+About one-third work more than 40 hours per week.
 Other atmospheric scientists have a standard workweek, although researchers may work nights and weekends on particular projects.

-Employment of atmospheric scientists is projected to grow 9 percent from 2014 to 2024, faster than the average for all occupations.
+Employment of atmospheric scientists, including meteorologists is projected to grow 12 percent over the next ten years, faster than the average for all occupations.

-Prospective atmospheric scientists should expect continued competition because the number of graduates from meteorology programs is expected to exceed the number of job openings requiring only a bachelor’s degree.
-Workers with a graduate degree should have better prospects than those whose highest level of education is a bachelor’s degree.
-Prospective atmospheric scientists with knowledge of advanced mathematics also will have better job prospects because of the highly quantitative nature of much of this occupation’s work.
+Prospective atmospheric scientists should expect continued competition because the number of graduates from meteorology programs is expected to exceed the number of job openings requiring only a bachelor's degree.
+Workers with a graduate degree should have better prospects than those with a bachelor's degree only.
+Prospective atmospheric scientists with knowledge of advanced mathematics also will have better job prospects because of the highly quantitative nature of much of this occupation's work.

 Competition may be strong for research positions at colleges and universities because of the limited number of positions available.
-Few opportunities are expected in federal government because atmospheric scientists will be hired only to replace workers who retire or leave for other reasons.
-Budget constraints are also expected to limit hiring by federal agencies such as the National Weather Service.
+In addition, hiring by federal agencies is subject to budget constraints.
 The best job prospects for meteorologists are expected to be in private industry.

 The National Weather Service and the University Corporation for Atmospheric Research (UCAR) sponsor an online training program called COMET.
-The training, for both novice and fully trained atmospheric scientists, helps participants to stay current with the latest science and technology.
-Training is offered in a series of self-paced lessons, which are combined into courses.
-Certificates of completion are awarded for both lessons and courses.
 Completing such coursework may help prospective atmospheric scientists to have better job prospects.